D4rk3l/interactive-text-games-hacktoberfest/README.md

 #### FOR ADDING YOUR OWN GAME, FOLLOW THESE INSTRUCTIONS:

-Once the repository is forked, place your text adventure game inside the it and format the file name like this:
+Once the repository is forked, place your text adventure game inside it and format the file name like this:

 `text-adventure-game/text-adventure-game.py`